AetherSky-arch/Minishell/README.md

 Makefile | wc --> ok
 echo tutu | wc --> ok
 echo titi >> out | wc --> ok - to be recheck and ckean in the code builtin_files

+sleep 3 | exit --> do not exit
+exit | echo toto --> toto, and do not exit